 Over the competition’s existence, over 150,000 players have pulled on a WAFL jumper to represent their WAFL club

 160 junior players participate each week, that’s just over 3,500 children per year for the entire program.

 Children from both Metropolitan and Country regions make up the Little League competition.

-From 1970 to 1999, it was known as the Town and Country WAFL Little League, from 2000 to 2004, it became the ANZ WAFL Little League and from 2005 to 2008 the Downer EDI Works Little League.
-From 2010 the program became known as "Movie Masters Little League"
+From 1970 to 1999, it was known as the Town and Country WAFL Little League, from 2000 to 2004, it became the ANZ WAFL Little League.
+The program is now proudly supported by locally owned and operated cinema chain Grand Cinemas.

 During the WAFL final series, WAFL Little League teams play a round robin competition for the Alex Panton Memorial Cup.

-The Little League Shield acknowledges excellence in participation in the program during the Home and Away season and is presented, as well as the Alex Panton Memorial Cup, at the WAFL Grand Final in front of 20,000 people.
+The Little League Shield acknowledges excellence in participation in the program during the Home and Away season and is presented, as well as the Alex Panton Memorial Cup, at the WAFL Grand Final each season.